 Like any part of your body, your microbiome needs attention.
 A simple round of antibiotics can wipe out a majority of your bacteria and cause a serious imbalance in your gut health.

 Probiotics are consumable live bacteria and yeasts that are good for your digestive system.
 Some can even produce digestive enzymes to help break down food.

-What better way is there to keep up healthy bacteria levels than to include probiotics in your daily greens supplement?
+What better way is there to keep up healthy bacteria levels than by including probiotics in your daily greens supplement?

 How Greens Powders Are Made

 After a supplement manufacturer receives the whole food raw ingredients for greens powders, they can choose a couple of options to make the final product.

 In most cases, the most nutritious choice will be to dehydrate the whole plant, then crush it into powder form.